pliang64/fatools/README.md

   <summary> split </summary>

- **-G N** split each of the sequences in the input file as non-gap fragments. </br> "N" is the number of consecutive "N/n" base, default value is 1; </br>
+ **-G N** split each of the sequences in the input file as non-gap fragments. </br> "N" is the number of consecutive Ns base, default is 1; </br>
  Use -G N with -t to  print just the gap positions.  </br>

  **-n N** split the input sequences into chunks, each containing N fasta entries (the last chunk may be less). </br>